 Burning wood is a process of chemical reaction.
 Any moisture left in the wood evaporates.
 Additionally, the wood breaks down chemically into charcoal, gas and volatile liquids.
 As charcoal burns, it forms carbon dioxide.
 When softwoods such as willow burn, they primarily convert to gasses such as creosote.
 These gasses escape up the chimney, taking most of the heat with them.
 In the chimney, substances such as creosote condense.
 Chimneys in which softwoods burn must be cleaned more often.
 If the chimney is not cleaned, the buildup of soot and creosote can catch on fire.

 True Wood Value

-For example, if you purchase a cord of willow wood for $40 and burn it in a fireplace that is 50 percent efficient, the equation would look like this: (176 x 50) / $4000 = $454 per million BTU.
-By comparison, a cord of live oak factored into the same equation would cost $232 per million BTU.
+Because willow wood has a low BTU rating, it is also low value fuel to burn.
+The value of fuel may be calculated by multiplying the BTU of the fuel by the efficiency rating of the method used to heat and dividing this by the cost of the fuel.
+For example, if you purchase a cord of willow wood for $40 and burn it in a fireplace that is 50 percent efficient, the equation would look like this: (17.6 x .50) / $40.00 = $4.54 per million BTU.
+By comparison, a cord of live oak factored into the same equation would cost $2.32 per million BTU.